eerimoq/moblin/README.rst

 - Interactive local browser(s).

-- Timestamp overlay.
-Possibly with a format string, and background and foreground colors.

 - Local horizon overlay.

 - Local grid overlay?
 What is this used for?

 - Safe margins local overlay?
 What is this used for?

-- Settings on half landscape screen so video can be seen when changing settings.
-Minimize button?
-Transparent?

 - Investigate video stabilization API.